ultreras25/ultreras25.github.io/README.md

-Welcome to my Spring 2026 Coding Portfolio!
+## Welcome to my Spring 2026 Coding Portfolio!
+Below I have included some of my favortie work in assignments, experiments, and my semester final project!

 ## City of Chicago Data Visualization
 City of Chicago Library Sponsored Events!